Photo by Kiba the Mini Aussie from his stay at The Independence!

 So many smells to explore on the riverfront trail right out the front doors of the hotel! (photo on the right Kiba the Mini Aussie).

 Sometime in the AM: Wake up when your pup deems it’s time, and enjoy breakfast outdoors on Territory’s patio.
-(The buffet set up means no one will notice if you “leave” a piece of bacon under the table for no one in particular… (hint hint: your pup.)
+Our complimentary buffet breakfast allows you to grab an extra piece of bacon to leave under the table for no one in particular.

 11:00AM: It’s time to head to your final wine tasting adventure of this trip: Keeler Estate.

 - We highly recommend going early or staying late in order to explore the grounds.
 Keeler has a stunning property with geese, ducks, chipmunks, multiple ponds, weeping willows, statues, art, and multiple bridges that cross over the property.